About me

 PROFESSIONAL ACTIVITIES AND SERVICE

-Reviewer: Nationalities Papers, Communist and Post-Communist Studies, Problems of Post-Communism, Journal of Refugee Studies, Social Network Analysis and Mining
+Social Network Analysis and Mining, Contemporary Political Theory, Fulbright Senior Award, Nationalities Papers, Communist and Post-Communist Studies, Problems of Post-Communism, Social Sciences & Humanities Open, Journal of Refugee Studies, Humanities & Social Sciences Communications (Springer Nature)